Chamorro people: World War II

 Before World War II, five American jurisdictions were in the Pacific Ocean: Guam and Wake Island in Micronesia, American Samoa and Hawaii in Polynesia, and the Philippines in Southeast Asia.
 On December 8, 1941, hours after the attack on Pearl Harbor, Japanese forces from the Marianas launched an invasion of Guam.
 Chamorros from the Northern Marianas, who had been under Japanese rule for more than 20 years, were brought to Guam to assist the Japanese administration.
 This, combined with the harsh treatment of Chamorros during the two-and-a-half-year occupation, created a rift that would become the main reason Chamorros rejected the referendum on reunification approved by the Northern Marianas in the 1960s.
 During the occupation, Chamorros were subjected to forced labor, incarceration, torture, and execution.
 American forces recaptured the island on July 21, 1944; Liberation Day commemorates the victory.

 After World War II, the Guam Organic Act of 1950 established Guam as an unincorporated organized territory of the United States, provided for the structure of the island's civilian government, and granted the people U.S. citizenship.
-The governor of Guam was federally appointed until 1968, when the Guam Elective Governor Act provided for the office's popular election.
-Since Guam is not a U.S. state, U.S. citizens residing on Guam are not allowed to vote for president and their congressional representative is a nonvoting member.
+The governor of Guam was federally appointed until 1968 when the Guam Elective Governor Act provided for the office's popular election.
+Since Guam is not a U.S. state, U.S. citizens residing in Guam are not allowed to vote for president and their congressional representative is a nonvoting member.
 They do, however, get to vote for party delegates in presidential primaries.

-The increasing numbers of Chamorros, especially Chamorro youth, relocating to the U.S. mainland, has complicated both definition and preservation of Chamorro identity.
-On Guam, a Chamorro-rights movement has developed since the United States gained control of the island.
+The increasing numbers of Chamorros, especially Chamorro youth, relocating to the U.S. mainland, has complicated both the definition and preservation of Chamorro identity.
+On Guam, a Chamorro rights movement has developed since the United States gained control of the island.
 Leaders of the movement seek to return ancestral lands to the Chamorro people, and attain self-determination.